Medical expert of the article

 2. Ictal manifestations

-- Visual and other deceptions of the senses (deja vu, etc.)
+- Visual and other sensory illusions (deja vu, etc.)

-- Psychomotor seizures (a variety of temporomandibular partial complex seizures)
+- Psychomotor seizures (various temporal lobe partial complex seizures)

 - Vegetative disorders

-Memory impairment (amnesia) refers to the most characteristic manifestations of lesions of the temporal lobe, especially its lower median parts.
+Memory impairment (amnesia) is one of the most characteristic manifestations of damage to the temporal lobe, especially its lower medial parts.

-Bilateral damage to the deep sections of the temporal lobe (both hippocampi) leads to global amnesia.
-When the left temporal lobe is removed and seizures from the left temporal lobe develop, a deficit of verbal memory develops (which always becomes more noticeable when the hippocampus is involved).
-Damage to the right temporal lobe results in a memory impairment predominantly in non-verbal information (faces, senseless figures, smells, etc.).
+Bilateral damage to the deep temporal lobes (both hippocampi) results in global amnesia.
+When the left temporal lobe is removed and seizures originating from the left temporal lobe, a deficit in verbal memory develops (which always becomes more noticeable when the hippocampus is involved).
+Damage to the right temporal lobe results in memory impairment, mainly for non-verbal information (faces, meaningless figures, smells, etc.).

 II.
 Anterior pole (bilateral injuries)